tathagatamishra/aitracker/README.md

   - integration-heavy

 - Technologies using currently
-  - SpringBoot
+  - SpringBoot for main backend
-  - OpenAI API
+  - FastAPI for analytics and future prediction
+  - Different AI APIs - OpenAI API, Claude, Gemini, GitHub Copilot, and more
-  - PostgreSQL + Neon
+  - PostgreSQL TimescaleDB
-  - Render + Docker
+  - AWS ECS for hosting

 ---